mhuebert/re-view/material/README.md

 So, next steps:

 1. Put each component in its own namespace.
 This will satisfy Google's [requirement](https://material.io/components/web/docs/framework-integration/#examples) for libraries that they promote to `"Serve components in an à-la-carte delivery model"`.

-Currently, each component has one part in `material.core` and another part (its foundation/adapter) in `material.mdc`.
-What we should do:
+(Currently, each component has one part in `material.core` and another part (its foundation/adapter) in `material.mdc`.)

     - [ ] Put component-specific code in a namespace like `material.components.component-name`
     - [ ] Keep only reusable utility code in `material.mdc`

 2. Figure out a way for users to sanely include the CSS just for the components they use, in their app.